cristianabs/SDN-Automation-with-NSO/SDN Automation with NSO.md

 **NSO** has two main layers that serve different purposes but are tightly integrated with a transactional engine and database.

 **Device Manager** manage device configurations in a transactional manner.
 It supports features like fine-grained configuration commands, bidirectional device configuration synchronization, device groups and templates, and compliance reporting.
+Following Device Manager overall features are described:

+- Deploy configuration changes to multiple devices in a fail-safe way using distributed transactions.
+- Validate the integrity of configurations before deploying to the network.
+- Apply configuration changes to named device groups.
+- Apply templates (with variables) to named device groups.
+- Easily roll back changes, if needed.
+- Configuration audits: Check if device configurations are in synch with the NSO database.
+If they are not, what is the diff?
+- Synchronize the NSO database and the configurations on devices, in case they are not in synch.
+This can be done in either direction (import the diff to the NSO database or deploy the diff on devices).

 **Service Manager** makes it possible for an operator to manage high-level aspects of the network that are not supported by the devices directly, or is supported in a cumbersome way.
+Following Service Manager challenges are described:

+• Transaction-safe activation of services across different multi-vendor devices.
+ • What-if scenarios, (dry-run), showing the effects on the network for a service creation/change.
+ • Maintaining relationships between services and corresponding device configurations and vice versa. • Modeling of services
+ • Short development and turn-around time for new services.
+ • Mapping the service model to device models.

-Network Element Drivers (NEDs) are used to communicate with devices and are modeled in a data-model using the YANG data modelling language.
+**Network Element Drivers (NEDs)** are used to communicate with devices and are modeled in a data-model using the YANG data modelling language.

 NSO uses a dedicated built-in storage Configuration Database (CDB) for all configuration data keeping the CDB in sync with the real network device configurations.